 - Skirts any shorter than the images above – even with tights.
 We’ve simplified the rules and no longer go case by case.
 If your skirt is higher than what the pictures above show you will be asked to change

 - Overly mature clothes.
 This goes case by case.
-We’d rather not see teenagers with BDSM collars/cuffs, corsets and the like.
+We don’t want to see teenagers with BDSM related clothing, cinching corsets with excessive cleavage and the like.
 You are roleplaying a child.
-(Staff are an exception with corsets)

 - Offensive logos/words, logos referring to drugs, sex, alcohol and the like (see rules) will be requested to be changed.